A safe, effective treatment aid for osteoarthritis in dogs.

 LTCI has passed a formal scientific, clinical safety study in which no significant adverse events were reported, and is USDA-approved for use in all dogs, over one-year-old, that have been diagnosed with OA.

 Response to treatment will vary, depending on your dog's condition and immune status.
-Clinical studies show that most dogs respond within the first few weeks.
+Clinical studies show that most dogs respond within the first four weeks.

 Yes.
 There are no contraindications for using NSAIDs with LTCI.